coin100-dao/coin100Web3/chatGpt2.md

 what else ? are we making sure all scenarios are covered in terms of numbers ? are we handling all these scenarios ?

 review all the numbers and suggest new numbers or adjustments if needed (dont over engineer or complicate things ...)

+if the numbers are "okay" and things or good to kick off the project at least .. dont feel compelled to suggest fixes ... we just need to make sure we're ready for the unknown ... but like if its good then its good think logically and use math to calcualte outcomes so ifthings are good dont suggest but let me know what you think otherwise suggest

 dont write too much repetitive code , ust give me the suggested code snippet .. if you're making changes in a function then give me full function code with comments